 Fear of the unknown is nothing new.
-What you may not know is, that fear translates to negative perceptions about words, when people can’t pronounce them.
+And fear translates to negative perceptions about names and words when people can’t pronounce them.
 (Trust me, I’ve grown up with a name that’s difficult for most people!)

 A recent set of studies found that this problem has a couple implications for business.